One-Pan Vegan Potimarron Lentil Parmentier (Autumn Comfort)

 Ingredients

-- 4 medium Fresh Tomatoes
+- 4 medium tomatoes (fresh or canned)

 Instructions